Community Solutions Award for Public Service in Honor of John A. Begala

 2015: Sen. Shannon Jones (R-7) and Sen. Charleta Tavares (D-15) were honored for their bipartisan work on addressing the state’s unacceptably high infant mortality rate

-The 2019 awards ceremony was part of the annual Celebration of Human Services program, which included presentations of the $25,000 Anisfield-Wolf Memorial Award to a nonprofit organization and the Most Treasured Volunteer Awards.
-It was held on Friday, October 25, at the Hilton Garden Inn & Gateway Conference Center.
+The 2021 awards ceremony will be a part of the annual Celebration of Human Services program, which will include presentations of the $25,000 Anisfield-Wolf Memorial Award to a nonprofit organization and the Most Treasured Volunteer Awards.
+It will be held on Friday, October 21, at the Intercontinental Cleveland Hotel, located at 9801 Carnegie Avenue, Cleveland, OH, 44106.

 The Center for Community Solutions is a nonprofit, non-partisan think tank focusing on solutions to health, social and economic issues in Northeast Ohio.
 Established in 1913.